Ancient towns in Saudi Arabia: Current Condition

 As of January 1, 2014, the site is completely fenced for protection against looters by the Saudi Government.
 The site is tended by a Saudi caretaker whose family has ties to the immediate area.
 The site was authorized and allocated funds for significant improvement, preservation and the construction of a modern visitors center.
 Construction was to have been completed by December, 2013, however to date no construction has started.

 The site is extremely impressive, with multiple Nobelmans and Warrior class tombs spaced along the Eastern periphery.
 The Kings tomb resides somewhat separated and to the North West of the City.
 The market place shows significant erosion of the walls, which have buried almost an entire story of the once 3 or 4 level artifice.
 Remnants of grain storage and baking ovens can still be seen today.

 Located East of the city lies a large jebel, with significant caves and petroglyphs.

-Al-Ukhdūd Archeological Area
+Al-Okhdood

 Al-Ukhdūd (الأخدود), formerly known as Raqmat (رقمات), is located in the south of Saudi Arabia in Bir Hima/Najrān region, about 1300 km to the south of Riyadh.
 Exploration of the city was begun around 1997 by group of Saudi historians.
-Since then, many antiques have been found, and the greatest discovery in the town was of the place where the king of the Kingdom of Ḥimyar punished the Christian community in the town by throwing them into ditches of fire, which are called Ukhdūd in Arabic.
+Since then, many antiques have been found, and the greatest discovery in the town was of the place that the ruler of Himyarite Kingdom called Ukhdūd in Arabic.
 According to the experts, the city was built between the 1st century BC and the 1st century AD.
-The story of these people is mentioned in the Quran, in the chapter al-Burūj.
+The story of these people is mentioned in the Quran, in the sura al-Burūj.